ShujaKhalid/TripStory/README.md

 <p class=MsoNormal style='margin-bottom:0in;margin-bottom:.0001pt;text-align:
 justify;line-height:normal'><span lang=EN-IN style='font-size:12.0pt;
 mso-fareast-font-family:"Times New Roman";mso-bidi-font-family:"Times New Roman";
-mso-fareast-language:EN-IN'>A number of ideas were put forth by the group’s specialist that were not implemented in the final version of the App due to time constraints:<o:p></o:p></span></p>
+mso-fareast-language:EN-IN'>A number of ideas were put forth by the groupÂ’s specialist that were not implemented in the final version of the App due to time constraints:<o:p></o:p></span></p>